ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.ovhcloud.com/flavor:`

   Not a standard Openstack Octavia annotations (specific to OVHcloud).
-The size used for creating the loadbalancer, specifications can be found [here](https://www.ovhcloud.com/fr/public-cloud/load-balancer/).
+The size used for creating the loadbalancer, specifications can be found [here](https://www.ovhcloud.com/en/public-cloud/load-balancer/).
 Authorized values => `small`,`medium`,`large`.
-Default is 'small'
+Default is 'small'.

 - `service.beta.kubernetes.io/openstack-internal-load-balancer`

-  If 'true', the loadbalancer VIP won't be associated with a floating IP.
+  If 'true', the loadbalancer will only have an IP on the private network (no Floating IP is associated with the Load Balancer).
 Default is 'false'.

 - `loadbalancer.openstack.org/subnet-id`

-  VIP subnet ID of load balancer created.
+  The subnet ID where the private IP of the load balancer will be retrieved.
 By default, the subnet-id of the subnet configured for your OVHcloud Managed Kubernetes Service cluster will be used.

 - `loadbalancer.openstack.org/member-subnet-id`